-- Bill 1, Sponsored by Senator Folwell (P): This bill creates the Freshman Class Council. - Bill 2, Sponsored by Senator Folwell (P): This bill makes Student Body elections occur over two days. - Bill 3, Sponsored by Senator Folwell (P): This bill clarifies several definitions within the Election Code. - Bill 4, Sponsored by Senator Folwell (P): This bill makes it so that people may not campaign for Student Body elections within the Student Union. - Bill 5, Sponsored by Senator DuChêne (P): Removing a requirement of the Legislative Certification Program to encourage. - Resolution 2, Sponsored by Senator Folwell (P): This resolution commemorates the Day of Eight Billion - Resolution 3, Sponsored by Senator Folwell (P): This resolution gives the Senate Award for Excellence to the National High Magnetic Field Laboratory. - Resolution 4, Sponsored by Senators St. Hilaire and Widmann (P): Honoring 60 years of Integration at FSU, and encouraging all students to become educated on the rich history of Black excellence on campus.
+- Bill 1, Sponsored by Senator Folwell (P): This bill creates the Freshman Class Council. - Bill 2, Sponsored by Senator Folwell (P): This bill makes Student Body elections occur over two days. - Bill 3, Sponsored by Senator Folwell (P): This bill clarifies several definitions within the Election Code. - Bill 4, Sponsored by Senator Folwell (P): This bill makes it so that people may not campaign for Student Body elections within the Student Union. - Bill 5, Sponsored by Senator DuChêne (P): Removing a requirement of the Legislative Certification Program to encourage. - Resolution 2, Sponsored by Senator Folwell (P): This resolution commemorates the Day of Eight Billion - Resolution 3, Sponsored by Senator Folwell (P): This resolution gives the Senate Award for Excellence to the National High Magnetic Field Laboratory. - Resolution 5, Sponsored by Senators Salazar and Kariher (P): Resolution denouncing the mass shooting that occurred at Club Q in Colorado Springs, Colorado and honoring the victims and their families. - Resolution 6, Sponsored by Senators Bettley and Widmann (P): The Student Academic Program (SAP) funding committee shall hear fiscal requests from student academic programs and allocate its budgeted allocations accordingly.
+The SAP funding committee met on November 16th and November 29th to hear two organizations, Case Competition Club and the World Affairs Program.

-Primary Sponsor: Folwell Co-Sponsor(s): Anderson, Barrett, Dale, Diaz, Hockett, McMahon, Rivera, Schindler, St. Hilaire Date: November 14, 2022
+Senate Bill #: 1 Primary Sponsor: Folwell

+Co-Sponsor(s): Anderson, Barrett, Dale, Diaz, Hockett, McMahon, Rivera, Schindler, St. Hilaire